Pickleball Gear

 Jackie Cheung

-What paddle would you recommend to beginners and why?
+What type of paddles would you recommend to someone looking for their first paddle, and why?

-What paddle would you recommend to beginners and why?
+What paddles would you recommend to someone looking for their first "investment" or upgrade paddle, and why?

 How to choose a pickleball paddle